Velkymoss/TempQChain/README.md

 if '.' in self.programName:
 ```

 **Why this is needed:** The library uses `.index('.')` which throws a `ValueError` when no dot is found in the program name.
-This happens when using CLI entry points like `q-chain temporal-fr` where the name file doesn't have a file extension.
+This happens when using CLI entry points like `q-chain temporal-fr` where the name doesn't have a file extension.